- Deadline

 2. Format and cover

-While there are no strict formal requirements regarding the typography of your thesis, it is wise to give priority to readability.
-It's advisable to avoid exceedingly long lines and to choose a font size of 12 points with margins of approximately 2.5 centimetres, as these dimensions are widely regarded as the norm for the best readability.
+While there are no strict formal requirements regarding the typography of your thesis, prioritising readability is advisable.
+It is recommended to avoid exceedingly long lines and to use a font size of 12 points with margins of approximately 2.5 centimetres, as these dimensions are widely regarded as optimal for readability.

-In the crafting of lengthy documents, the use of styles can be tremendously helpful in organising the layout and can provide the groundwork for straightforward generation of a table of contents automatically.
+In the crafting of lengthy documents, utilising styles can be tremendously helpful in organising the layout and can facilitate the automatic generation of a table of contents.

-Should you be planning to have your thesis printed at the Graphic Centre, ensure it is suitably formatted for double-sided printing.
-Do take into account the need for inserting blank pages to compensate for any 'backsides' of printed sheets.
-Guidance on formatting large documents for printing can often be sought, which may be beneficial for your final presentation.
+If you plan to have your thesis printed at the Graphic Centre, ensure it is appropriately formatted for double-sided printing.
+This includes accounting for the need to insert blank pages to compensate for any 'ides' of printed sheets.
+Guidance on formatting large documents for printing is often available and may be beneficial for your final presentation.

 See more information in section 6.